Retriever

 edit

-To use text_similarity_reranker you must first set up a rerank task using the Create inference API.
-The rerank task should be set up with a machine learning model that can compute text similarity.
+To use text_similarity_reranker you must first set up an inference endpoint for the rerank task using the Create inference API.
+The endpoint should be set up with a machine learning model that can compute text similarity.
 Refer to the Elastic NLP model reference for a list of third-party text similarity models supported by Elasticsearch.

 Parameters